ktaylor63/southeast/site/content/news/fish-and-wildlife-service-conducts-five-year-status-reviews-of-10-southeastern-species.md

 date: '2010-04-09'
 tags:
     - Alabama
-    - 'Mississippi Sandhill Crane'
     - 'Alabama Lampmussel'
-    - Pondberry
+    - Louisiana
+    - 'Louisiana Ecological Services Field Office'
     - 'Louisiana Quillwort'
-    - Lafayette
-    - Louisiana
     - Mississippi
+    - 'Mississippi Sandhill Crane'
+    - Pondberry
-    - 'Yellow-blotched Map Turtle'
+    - 'Yellow-Blotched Map Turtle'
-updated: 'October 6th, 2016'
+updated: 'May 7th, 2018'
 ---

 The U.S. Fish and Wildlife Service plans to conduct five-year status reviews of seven endangered and three threatened species occurring in one or more of 10 states.